by Susan McCarthy

 Productivity expert David Allen, in his book Getting Things Done, recommends not relying on memory to keep track of all the tasks, projects, chores, errands, phone calls, etc. He thinks we should use our mind for creativity and problem-solving instead of being a warehouse for to-do lists.

 While I’ve never managed to incorporate the entire GTD (Getting Things Done) system into my life, I have adopted Allen’s Brain dump (aka Brain Dump) technique.
-While this is a productivity tool, I also find adapting this practice to more focused lists helps with single tasking which can leave you feeling calmer and less scattered.
+While this is a productivity tool, I also find adapting this practice to more focused lists help with single tasking which can leave you feeling calmer and less scattered.

 With all the things you must do in connection to emptying your parent’s estate…not to mention maintaining your own life…a brain dump allows you a place to contain the to-do list that’s scrolling on a loop through your mind.